P-McD/nc-news/README.md

 ## About this project
-Welcome to my NC News Repo!
+Welcome to my Frontend NC News Repo!

 This is my frontend project that I completed during frontend project week in my time at Northcoders, which is a model news website containing both articles as well as user contributions (votes and comments).